-For numerous strategies and techniques for dealing with grief and loss check out chapter 3 in my new book (Loss and Trauma: Walking on Broken Bones), Emotional First Aid: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries (Hudson Street Press, 2013).
+For numerous strategies and techniques for dealing with grief and loss check out chapter 3 in my new book (Loss and Trauma: Walking on Broken Bones), Emotional First Aid: Healing Rejection, Guilt, Failure and Other Everyday Hurts (Plume, 2014).

 Copyright 2014 Guy Winch